Our staff will respond to your query promptly and provide detailed information to your questions.

 Arrival Oslo central station at 22.04.

 All prices listed are per person.
-Dates and prices for 2019 are released at the end of 2018.
+Dates and prices for 2020 are released in the spring.

 Note: The duration given in the program is estimated walking time without breaks.

 The hikes have different degrees of difficulty and duration.
 Some areas are wilder and more challenging than others, and it is important that you choose a tour suitable to your physical abilities.
 You should be able to hike in different types of terrain, from relatively flat and soft to more hilly and rocky, carrying a backpack (weighing 8-12 kg), even in bad weather.
 We highly recommend that you do a couple of test hikes with the backpack you are going to use on the hike before you leave home.